navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 **Top Three Recommendations:**

-- Advertise to Casuals the benefit of using Cyclistic long term as a mode of transport for everyday activities and not as a leisure activity.
+- Promote/advertise to casual users the advantages of integrating Cyclistic as a long-term transportation solution for daily activities rather than solely for leisure purposes.
-- Keep a track of Casuals who are renewing trips for multiple days and advertise to them the cost-savings of having an annual plan for longer trips.
+- Monitor casual users who consistently renew trips for multiple days and market to them, the cost-saving benefits of switching to an annual plan for extended trips.
-- Begin ad campaign that explains the benefits of cold cycling:
+- Maybe start an advertisment campaign that explains the benefits of cold cycling:
-  - Deals with holiday weight gain.
+  - Combatting holiday weight gain.
-  - Counteracts Seasonal Affective Disorder.
+  - Fun activity to do with family and friends.
-  - Spending less time indoors, means less time being in contact with others, means less time getting sick.
+  - Sell the 'experience' and create a narrative comparing it to skiing and other winter activities.
-  - Saves gas, money, and the environment.
+  - Contributing to savings on gas, expenses, and environmental impact.